mbest1813/documentation/v2/clickstream/sources/android.md

 We recommend initializing the client in your `Application` subclass.

 ```
-// Create an analytics client with the given context and Astronomer Source ID.
+// Create an analytics client with the given context and MetaRouter Source ID.
 Analytics analytics = new Analytics.Builder(context, YOUR_SOURCE_ID)
   .trackApplicationLifecycleEvents() // Enable this to record certain application events automatically!
   .recordScreenViews() // Enable this to record screen views automatically!